-Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis.
+The Board of Trustees and proprietors should recognise the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis.
 Opportunity should therefore be provided for staff to contribute to, and shape, safeguarding arrangements and the child protection policy.